lj-ditrapani/SWE430/markdown/javascript-tutorial.markdown

 - [Functions](http://eloquentjavascript.net/chapter3.html)
 - [Objects and Arrays](http://eloquentjavascript.net/chapter4.html)

-The Mozilla Developer Network also provides a nice introduction in their [JavaScript Guide](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide)
+The Mozilla Developer Network also provides a nice introduction with their [JavaScript Guide](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide).

 Now that you have an understanding of the JavaScript basics, you are ready for the [qUnit Tutorial](qunit-tutorial.html).